OpenSentry/idp/README.md

 ```

 ## Authenticate an Identity
 To authenticate an Identity, also known as performing a login/signin a `POST` request must be made to the `/identities/authenticate` endpoint.
 A challenge is required to perform a login.
-The challenge is obtained by asking Hydra for it.
+The challenge is obtained by asking Hydra for it when starting the OAuth2 Authorization code flow.

 To use the endpoint a client in terms of the OAuth2 protocol is needed.
 This client needs to have been granted the scope `idpapi.authenticate` to call the endpoint or the request will be denied.